pelson/pelson.github.io/content/field_notes/xkcd_font_pt3.md

 In [part two]({filename}/field_notes/xkcd_font_pt2.md) of my XKCD font saga I was able to separate strokes from the XKCD handwriting dataset into many smaller images.
-I also handled the easier cases of merging some of the strokes back together - I particularly focussed on "dotty" or "liney" type glyphs, such as i, !, % and =.
+I also handled the easier cases of merging some of the strokes back together - I particularly focused on "dotty" or "liney" type glyphs, such as i, !, % and =.

 Now I want to attribute a Unicode character to my segmented images, so that I can subsequently generate a font-file.
 We are well and truly in the domain of optical character recognition (OCR) here, but because I want absolute control of the results